bump-sh/docs/src/_guides/arazzo/specification/v1.0/introduction/benefits.md

 ---
-title: Benefits of Using Arazzo
+title: Benefits of using Arazzo
 authors: phil
 excerpt: Discover the advantages of adopting the Arazzo Specification for documenting, testing, and managing API workflows to benefit humans and agentic-AI.
 date: 2025-01-26